 This laptop-turned-rifle can be a powerful alternative to the CMP150 (since it uses the same ammo type without eating that much ammo), but it shines in its secondary function.
-When the secondary function is activated, you throw your laptop gun out and it deploys as a sentry gun.
-The sentry gun only uses how much ammo is in the current magazine, so you'll have to pick it back up and reload.
+When the secondary function is activated, it deploys as a sentry gun when thrown.
+The sentry gun only uses how much ammo is in the current magazine.

 A standard assault rifle with an evil twist - when the secondary mode is activated, it becomes a proximity-activated mine that looks like a gun.
 Average fire rate: 700 RPM.

 Decent assault rifle.
 Use the secondary function to throw the weapon on the ground, where it becomes a proximity explosive.
 (Much like a proximity mine)